Mirzavil/Bank-Churn-Analysis-Trained_Model/README.md

 # 📊 Customer Churn Analysis & Prediction

 ## 📌 Project Overview
-This project explores customer churn using a dataset of **10,000 entries** sourced from Kaggle.
+This project explores customer churn using a dataset of 10,000 entries sourced from Kaggle.
-It combines **data analysis** (SQL, Excel, Power BI) with a **machine learning pipeline** (Python, scikit-learn, XGBoost, LightGBM, Gradient Boosting) to predict churn and demonstrate real-world applicability.
+It combines data analysis (SQL, Excel, Power BI) with a machine learning pipeline (Python, scikit-learn, XGBoost, LightGBM, Gradient Boosting) to predict churn and demonstrate real-world applicability.

+After developing and benchmarking multiple models, the final Gradient Boosting classifier was selected for deployment.
+To showcase practical use, a custom software solution was created that connects to the customer database and updates records in real time.
+This application flags churn‑risk customers as data is updated, allowing to visualize real life usage of this model.
+The workflow therefore spans the full lifecycle: **exploration → visualization → modeling → deployment → real-time prediction**.

 ---